amd/quark-documentation/docs/pytorch/user_guide_output.rst

-Quark for Pytorch - Output
+Exporting Quantized Models
 ==========================

 Quark torch not only supports exporting in popular formats requested by downstream tools, including ONNX, Json-safetensors, and GGUF, but also supports saving and loading in the torch environment.

 Exporting